Guildford Circular via Albury Park Walk

 5. Continue on the broad path opposite, through a wooded part of the heath.
 Where this emerges onto an open area of heathland (another possible picnic spot), ignore a path ahead and follow the main path as it curves round to the left and then back to the right.

-• If you know that the William Ⅳ pub is closed then before reaching the far side of the heath you could fork left onto a path through the trees.
+• If you are not visiting the William Ⅳ pub then before reaching the far side of the heath you could fork left onto a path through the trees.
 At the end turn left briefly onto Heath Lane, then turn right at its T-junction with Park Road.
 Go along this road for 225m to reach the footpath on the left at South Lodge.
 If you take this short cut, resume the directions at [?] in §J.

-6. To try the pub, stay on the broad sandy path to the far side of the heath.
+6. To go via the pub, stay on the broad sandy path to the far side of the heath.
 Go straight across Heath Lane onto an unsurfaced track (Warners Lane), passing the entrance to “Warners” halfway along.

-7. Near the end of this track go over a stile on the right into a small field and follow a faint grassy path across it to the bottom corner.
-Go through a gap there into the car park of the (possibly closed) William Ⅳ pub.
+7. Near the end of this track go over a stile on the right into a small field and follow a permissive path across it to the bottom corner.
+Go through a gap there into the car park of the William Ⅳ pub.

 10. Little London to Sherbourne Pond (2½ km)

 1. Turn left out of the pub onto the road, then immediately fork left up an unsurfaced track, alongside a row of houses.
-In 250m this comes out onto a road (Park Road) with several footpaths opposite.
+In 250m this comes out onto a road (Park Road) with a two footpaths and a bridleway signposted opposite.

-3. After passing the lodge enter Albury Park through a metal gate (with a yellow footpath waymarker), along an avenue of magnificent old sweet chestnuts.
+2. Cross the road carefully and go along the short driveway to South Lodge, ignoring a “Private” notice on the gate; this is the left-hand of the two footpaths.
+After passing the lodge enter Albury Park through a metal gate (with a footpath waymarker), along an avenue of magnificent old sweet chestnuts.
 At a prominent “Albury Estate” notice turn half-left as directed to head NW on the well-waymarked public footpath.
-This climbs gently for about 500m, then curves right and descends through clumps of rhododendrons.

 Throughout this stretch there are plenty of “Private” signs to prevent you straying off course.

-4. The path eventually drops down to a wooden kissing gate where you leave the wood.
-Head N across the parkland towards a footpath signpost on a driveway.
+3. The woodland path climbs gently for about 500m, then curves right and descends through clumps of rhododendrons.
+At the bottom go out through a small wooden gate into parkland and head N towards a footpath signpost on a driveway.
 You will be leaving the estate off to the left, but first bear right across the grass to find the interesting old church of Ss Peter and Paul?.

 • At the pond a track off to the right leads to some rural outlets including Silent Pool Gin and Norbury Park Farm Cheese.
 If you visit the distillery you might be able to use a side exit from its shop to go down to Silent Pool; otherwise you will have to return to this junction to resume the walk.